PeterMEjlev/BrewSystem-2.0/README.md

 ### Main Dashboard

 This is the main dashboard of the brewsystem's touchscreen interface.
-It serves as the central control hub for the entire brewing process, offering both monitoring and interactive control of key components:
+It provides a real-time, interactive overview of the core brewing components in a Heat Exchange Recirculating Mash System (HERMS).

 - **Boil Kettle (BK)**
+  - Displays current temperature
+  - Heater efficiency (0–100%)
+  - Regulator target temperature (REG Temp)
-  - State: ON/OFF
+  - REG State: ON/OFF
-  - Heating Element Efficiency: 0–100%
-  - Regulator State (REG): ON/OFF
-  - Target Temperature (REG Temp): adjustable
+  - An **automatic boil timer** starts when the kettle reaches 99 °C

+- **Mash Lauter Tun (MLT)**
+  - Displays current temperature
+  - Manual **mash timer** for tracking mash durations

 - **Hot Liquor Tank (HLT)**
-  - Similar controls to BK
+  - Displays current temperature
+  - Heater efficiency (0–100%)
+  - Regulator target temperature (REG Temp)

-- **Pumps**
+  - REG State: ON/OFF

+- **Pumps (P1 & P2)**
-  - Pump 1 and Pump 2: ON/OFF
+  - ON/OFF control for each pump
-  - Individual Speed Control (Efficiency): 0–100%
+  - Speed control via efficiency setting (0–100%)

-- **Timers**
-  - Manual timer for the **Mash Lauter Tun (MLT)**
-  - Automatic timer for the **Boil Kettle**, which starts automatically once the temperature reaches 99 °C

-This interface enables intuitive, real-time control of your HERMS brewing system.
+The interface makes it easy to monitor and control the full brew cycle directly from the touchscreen.

 ![Main dashboard of the brewsystem](README_Images/Dashboard.png)